-Our initial consultation with you generally lasts an hour.
+Our initial consultation with you generally lasts about an hour.
 We do an initial review of your documents, discuss the law, and outline the possible routes to final resolution.

 We find, and our clients agree, that this is one of the most valuable hours a client can spend, as it brings order to a daunting process.
-We charge our usual hourly rate of $350 for this meeting.
+We charge our usual hourly rate of $350 + GET for this meeting.

-We also ask that you bring your last two years of tax returns and other documents that affect your case, such as written agreements between the parties, documents that substantiate your claims or the other side’s claims, and a completed Client Intake Form that we will email to you when you make your appointment.
+We also ask that if possible, you bring your last two years of tax returns and and other documents that affect your case, such as written agreements between the parties, documents that substantiate your claims or the other side’s claims, and a completed Client Intake Form that we will email to you when you make your appointment.

 Frequently Asked Questions